ansible-collections/ibm_zos_ims/README.md

 As Red Hat Ansible [Certified Content](https://catalog.redhat.com/software/search?target_platforms=Red%20Hat%20Ansible%20Automation%20Platform), this collection is entitled to [support](https://access.redhat.com/support/) through [Ansible Automation Platform](https://www.redhat.com/en/technologies/management/ansible) (AAP).
 After creating a Red Hat support case, if it is determined the issue belongs to IBM, Red Hat will instruct you to create an [IBM support case](https://www.ibm.com/mysupport/s/createrecord/NewCase) and share the case number with Red Hat so that a collaboration can begin between Red Hat and IBM.

-<br/>If a support case cannot be opened with Red Hat and the collection has been obtained either from [Galaxy](https://galaxy.ansible.com/ui/) or [GitHub](https://github.com/ansible-collections/ibm_zos_core), there is community support available at no charge.
-Community support is limited to the collection; community support does not include any of the Ansible Automation Platform components, [IBM Z Open Automation Utilities](https://www.ibm.com/docs/en/zoau), [IBM Open Enterprise SDK for Python](https://www.ibm.com/products/open-enterprise-python-zos) or [ansible-ims](https://github.com/ansible/ansible).
+<br/>If a support case cannot be opened with Red Hat and the collection has been obtained either from [Galaxy](https://galaxy.ansible.com/ui/) or [GitHub](https://github.com/ansible-collections/ibm_zos_ims), there is community support available at no charge.
+Community support is limited to the collection; community support does not include any of the Ansible Automation Platform components, [IBM Z Open Automation Utilities](https://www.ibm.com/docs/en/zoau), [IBM Open Enterprise SDK for Python](https://www.ibm.com/products/open-enterprise-python-zos).

 <br/>The current supported versions of this collection can be found listed under the [release section](https://ibm.github.io/z_ansible_collections_doc/ibm_zos_ims/docs/source/release_notes.html).